If you have a Medicare Advantage plan, you may have heard of the Medicare Advantage Open Enrollment Period (MAOEP).

 So, stated another way, is it worth your hard money to spend $200 per month or $2,400 annually, when, on average, Plan F claims (paid by one large carrier) averaged between $500 and $800 per year?
 For most of us, the answer is No.

 Is disenrolling the right decision for you?
 We can help determine that.
 We only work with your best interests and making sure you make the right decision for you and your family.
 Unlike other agents or agencies, we aren’t beholden to an insurance company.
 Rather, we are beholden to you.
-Contact us or use the form below if you would like to learn more about the Medicare Advantage disenrollment period (MADP) and affordable Medicare insurance options.
+Contact us or use the form below if you would like to learn more about the Medicare Advantage open enrollment period (MAOEP) and affordable Medicare insurance options.